Boxadactle/coordinates-display/README.md

-# coordinates-display
+# Coordinates Display
 A simple coordinates display mod for Fabric.